learn-co-curriculum/phase-3-nested-hash-iteration/README.md

 This time we are still iterating through the attributes but we've added a conditional so the `pry` will only hit when the attribute is equal to `:favorite_ice_cream_flavors`.
-If we check the value of `data` in our binding, we should see the array containing Freddy's favorite flavors.
+If we check the value of `data` in our binding, we should see the array containing Freddie's favorite flavors.

 #### Step 4.
 Update the hash

 Lastly, we will use the `#delete_if` array method to iterate through the ice cream array and remove any element that matches "strawberry".
-Recall that `data` is the array containing Freddy's favorite ice cream flavors. `#delete_if` will iterate through the array, check each element to see if it is equal to "strawberry", and delete the element if the block returns `true`.
+Recall that `data` is the array containing Freddie's favorite ice cream flavors. `#delete_if` will iterate through the array, check each element to see if it is equal to "strawberry", and delete the element if the block returns `true`.
 [Learn more about `#delete_if` in the ruby docs.][delete_if docs].